Manage your Astra enterprise

 On the Enterprise subscription plan, you can use enterprise organization management to centrally manage multiple related organizations under one enterprise.

-Your Astra DB account can belong to both types of organizations, and you can be both an Enterprise Administrator and an Organization Administrator.
+Your Astra account can belong to both types of organizations, and you can be both an Enterprise Administrator and an Organization Administrator.

 Enterprise organization management is limited to specific administrative activities for the organizations within an enterprise: